StrangeBeeCorp/docs/docs/thehive/user-guides/change-account-theme.md

     * Dark: Uses a dark background with light text to reduce eye strain in low-light environments.

-    * System: Matches the theme of your operating system or browser settings automatically.
+    * System: Matches the theme of your operating system settings automatically.

 <h2>Next steps</h2>